-The aim of the SALA is to pay tribute to South African writers who have distinguished themselves as ground-breaking producers and creators of literature.
-It also celebrates literary excellence in the depiction and sharing of South Africa's history, value systems and philosophies, and art as inscribed and preserved in all the languages of South Africa - particularly the official languages.
+The main aim of the SALA is to pay tribute to South African writers who have distinguished themselves as ground-breaking producers and creators of literature.
+It also celebrates literary excellence in the depiction and sharing of South Africa's histories, value systems and philosophies, and art as inscribed and preserved in all the languages of South Africa - particularly the official languages.

 The event has expanded its categories to include Children's and Youth Literature categories - to acknowledge those who write for children, while encouraging reading and appreciation of literature from an early age.

-The 2020 awards ceremony was held virtually on 7 November.
-The 2020 SALA winners were:
+The 2019 SALA winners were: